Industrial/Organizational Psychology, MA, Dual Degree with MBA

 Offered in: Chicago

 This dual degree program allows select students to be concurrently enrolled in two sought-after degree programs.
-As a result of interdisciplinary cooperation between the College of Arts and Sciences and Heller College of Business, this highly structured offering allows qualified students to obtain both a Master of Arts in Industrial/Organizational Psychology and a Master of Business Administration with a concentration in I/O Psychology with a minimum of 20 courses (58 hours).
-Students may enter the dual program following the initial admission to either program, but only after three of the four core courses indicated in the Requirements section are completed with a B (3.0) or better average, and GRE scores are either accepted or waived by the I/O Psychology MA director.
+As a result of interdisciplinary cooperation between the College of Arts and Sciences and Heller College of Business, this highly structured offering allows qualified students to obtain both a Master of Arts in Industrial/Organizational Psychology and a Master of Business Administration with a concentration in I/O Psychology with a minimum of 19 courses (55 credit hours).
+Students may enter the dual program by adding the MBA, following the initial admission to the MA IO program, and after three of the four core courses indicated in the Requirements section are completed with a B (3.0) or better average.

 Required for admission: